alecthomas/protobuf/README.md

-# A Protobuf parser for Go
+# A Protobuf IDL Parser for Go

-This package contains a cleanroom Protobuf parser for Go using [Participle](https://github.com/alecthomas/participle).
+This package contains a cleanroom Protobuf IDL source parser for Go using [Participle](https://github.com/alecthomas/participle).

-This was originally an example within Participle.
+This was extracted from an example within Participle.

 ## Tests